Interstate 4 Dead Zone in Haunted Florida

 Years later, Dutch immigrants settled in the area that was once St. Joseph’s.
 In 1905, Albert Hawkins, a new resident, stumbled upon unnamed graves marked with wooden crosses while exploring the land he had acquired.
 Recognizing the significance of the graves, Hawkins fenced them off and warned others not to disturb the area.
 However, peculiar phenomena soon began to manifest around the neighboring homes, including strange noises, objects moving on their own, and unexplained lights flickering near the graves at night.
 Ignoring the warning, a neighbor decided to tear down the fence surrounding the graves, believing it to be a futile superstition.
 To his misfortune, that very night, his house was struck by lightning and burned to the ground.

-Related Haunted Stories: Bloody Bride Bridge
+Related Haunted Stories: White Lady Lane

 Undeterred, Hawkins attempted to replace the wooden grave markers but experienced a tragic turn of events.
 His house caught fire shortly after he started the replacement work, leading him to interpret it as a warning from the spirits.
 Terrified, he never finished replacing the markers.
 In the 1950s, Hawkins’ grandson accidentally toppled one of the wooden crosses, and the following day, he was tragically killed in a hit-and-run accident that remains unsolved.
 Over time, the area surrounding the graves became known as “the field of death.”